-2. Optional test.
-When performed on split samples, report the results as soon as they become available.

-3. To be performed at the frequency specified in Table 16 or as shown on the plans.

-4. To be reported as soon as the results become available.

-5. 2 days are allowed if cores cannot be dried to constant weight within 1 day.
+- 2. Optional test.
+When performed on split samples, report the results as soon as they become available. - 3.
+To be performed at the frequency shown in Table 16 or as shown on the plans. - 4.
+When shown on the plans. - 5.
+To be reported as soon as the results become available. - 6.
+Two days are allowed if cores cannot be dried to constant weight within 1 day.